sparklive/rustmailer/README.md

 If you don’t want to build manually, you can follow the Docker-based installation guide here:
 📄 [Install via Docker](https://rustmailer.com/docs/install/docker)

-> 🔐 RustMailer comes with a free 14-day trial and supports up to 10 email accounts without a license.
-See [License](#license) for details.
+> 🔐 RustMailer offers a free 14-day trial with unlimited email accounts during the trial period.
+See License for details.
+> A valid license key is required for continued use after the trial.

 ## ⚙️ Configuration